AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42892-->

-*  {{ site.data.var.ee }} by default resizes images synchronously during product save.
+*  Adobe Commerce by default resizes images synchronously during product save.
 Merchants can now resize images as a background asynchronous process by minor edits to a `di.xml` file.

 <!--- ENGCOM-9168-->